flightaware/casstcl/README.md

 * $cassdb exec $statement

 Perform the requested CQL statement.
+Waits for it to complete.
 Either it works or you get a Tcl error.

+* $cassdb async $statement

+Perform the requested CQL statement.
+Does not wait.
+Creates a future object that you can use the methods of to find out the status of your statement.
+Allows for considerable performance gains over exec at the cost of greater code complexity.
+See also the future object.

 * $cassdb select ?-pagesize n? $statement array code